Change-Point Analysis of Time Series with Evolutionary Spectra: Implementation

-The choice of the sequences $m_{T}$ and $n_{T}$ can be based on a mean-squared error (MSE) criterion or cross-validation exploiting results derived for locally stationary series.
-For example, data-dependent methods for bandwidths in the context of locally stationary processes were investigated by, among others, \citet{casini_hac}, \citet{dahlhaus:12}, \citet{Dahlhaus/Giraitis:98} and \citet{ritcher/dahlhaus:19}.
-The optimal amount of smoothing depends on the regularity exponent $\theta$, on the boundness of the moments and on the extent of the dependence of $\left\{ X_{t}\right\} $.
-In this work we focus on the optimal order of the bandwidths, neglecting the constants.
-We relegate to future work a more detailed analysis of data-dependent methods for this problem for which multiple smoothing directions are present.
+In this section we explain how to choose the tuning parameters.
+The choice of $m_{T}$, $n_{T}$ and $b_{W,T}$ could be based on a mean-squared error (MSE) criterion or cross-validation exploiting results derived for locally stationary series {[}e.g., data-dependent methods for bandwidths in the context of locally stationary processes were investigated by, among others, \citet{casini_hac}, \citet{dahlhaus:12}, \citet{Dahlhaus/Giraitis:98} and \citet{ritcher/dahlhaus:19}{]}.
+The optimal amount of smoothing depends on the regularity exponent $\theta$, on the boundness of the moments and on the extent of the dependence in $\left\{ X_{t,T}\right\} $.
+Here we choose the order of the bandwidths, neglecting the constants, by following the restrictions in Condition \ref{Condition n_T h_T}.
+In particular, we choose the largest possible values allowed by Condition \ref{Condition n_T h_T} in order to ensure the highest possible power.
+We conduct a sensitivity analysis based on simulations in the supplement.
+We relegate to future work a more detailed analysis of data-dependent methods for this problem with multiple smoothing directions.